Medical Microbiology MSc

 - Veterinary laboratory staff

-Other applicants seeking an understanding of the advances in modern medical microbiology and its associated disciplines will also be considered.
-This includes:
+We also consider applications from people who are looking for an understanding of the advances in modern medical microbiology and its associated disciplines.
+This might include:

 - Public health personnel